MicrosoftDocs/sql-docs/docs/reporting-services/report-design/expression-examples-report-builder-and-ssrs.md

 ### <a name="DecisionFunctions"></a> Decision Functions

 - The **IIF** function returns one of two values depending on whether the expression is true or not.
-The following expression uses the **IIF** function to return a Boolean value of TRUE if the value of **LineTotal** exceeds 100.
-Otherwise it returns FALSE:
+The following expression uses the **IIF** function to return a Boolean value of "True" if the value of **LineTotal** exceeds 100.
+Otherwise it returns a value of "False":

     ``` basic
     =IIF(Fields!LineTotal.Value > 100, True, False)